Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 09.57.05 UTC
+- WIB: Minggu, 16 Februari 2025 10.30.02 UTC
-- WITA: Minggu, 16 Februari 2025 10.57.05 UTC
+- WITA: Minggu, 16 Februari 2025 11.30.02 UTC
-- WIT: Minggu, 16 Februari 2025 11.57.05 UTC
+- WIT: Minggu, 16 Februari 2025 12.30.02 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success